-The NSF Funded Exploring Computing Careers Broadening Participation Research project is to develop a virtual career fair using embodied conversational agents (ECAs) that will engage students in career discussions and, if they have interest in computing, help inspire them to reach their potential in computing careers.
-Part of the rationale for this project is that many students are enrolled in high schools without any teacher or counselor who are truly knowledgeable about computing careers.
+The NSF Funded Exploring Computing Careers Broadening Participation Research project is to develop a virtual career fair using embodied conversational agents (ECAs) that will engage students in career discussions and, if they have interests in computing, help inspire them to reach their potential in computing careers.
+A part of the rationale for this project is that many students are enrolled in high schools without any teacher or counselor who are truly knowledgeable about computing careers.
 Additionally, many students are not exposed to any underrepresented minorities in computing careers.
 Participating high school students will benefit by receiving up-to-date career information from computing professionals currently in the field via the ECAs.
-The expected outcomes for students interacting with the ECA via the ComputingCareersNow.org website is: 1) students are more likely to consider a career in computing, 2) students who considered a career in computing but didn’t know if they pursue it would be more interested in pursuing it and 3) students who want to pursue a career in computing can start investigating what careers they want to pursue and what requirements are needed to achieve that career.
+The expected outcomes for students interacting with the ECA via the ComputingCareersNow.org website is: 1) students are more likely to consider a career in computing, 2) students who considered a career in computing would be more interested in pursuing the career path and 3) students who want to pursue a career in computing can start investigating potential careers and what requirements are needed to achieve that career.

 This paper introduces the use of an all-day coding workshop as an intervention to introduce and expose African American high school students from a southeastern urban school district to coding and computing careers.
 The workshop is held at a local HBCU and led by African American undergraduates computer science majors who attend that HBCU.
 The workshop is focused on a robotic ball called an Sphero that allows users to control its motion and color by writing lines of code.
 Results from workshop showed an increase of interest in pursuing a career in computing after graduation compared to interest before the start of the workshop.

 Students: Shawn Wilkinson, Benard Dickens, III and Dominic Roberts